Video: Making An Impact

 Bringing target consumers to life internationally

-Chantelle Haywood, Senior Project Manager at Vox Pops International, then went on to share 2 international case studies.
+Chantelle Haywood, Senior Project Manager at Vox Pops International, went on to share 2 international case studies.
 Firstly, she outlined a project for FWD, a challenger insurance brand in Asia.
-FWD created a series of customer films to develop their customer journey and communicate 2 of their target customer segments.
+FWD created a series of customer films to develop the customer journey and communicate 2 of their target customer segments.
 These videos helped their teams in the Philippines to understand how a specific segment think, feel and live their lives – as well as being used as primary research to improve the digital customer experience.